Nits But No Lice & Lice But No Nits

 It is possible to find only one or two lice in your child’s hair if she just caught it, and the bugs haven’t had enough time to lay their eggs.
 The chances of that being the case are pretty small because most people don’t have any symptoms like itching until they’ve had lice for at least a month.
 But, if you were lucky enough to catch lice that early, then count your blessings.

 Only female lice lay eggs, not male lice.
-If the only bugs in the hair were male and not female, then that would explain not finding any lice eggs
+If the only bugs in the hair were male and not female, then that would explain why you wouldn't find any lice eggs.
+This is pretty rare, since it's usually female lice that spread from head to head.

 Can you have nits, but never have lice?
 Well, it goes back to that time-old question: “Which came first, the chicken or the egg?”